 Extras: Flashlights and packable lanterns.

-Basics: Your kit should include treatments for blisters, multi-sized adhesive bandages, gauze pads, medical tape, disinfecting ointment, pain medication, pen and paper, and medical gloves.
+Basics: Your kit should include treatments for blisters, multi-sized adhesive bandages, gauze pads, medical tape, disinfecting ointment, pain medication, pen and paper, and disposable latex gloves.

 Extras: Splint, slings, bug spray, Benadryl, hydrocortisone creams and sprays for stinging nettle, etc.